zhutao100/mlx-omni-server/README.md

 mlx-omni-server
 ```

-you can use `--port` to specify a different port,such as: `mlx-omni-server start --port 10240`, default port is 10240.
+you can use `--port` to specify a different port,such as: `mlx-omni-server --port 10240`, default port is 10240.

+You can view more startup parameters by using `mlx-omni-server --help`.

 2. Use with OpenAI SDK: